Week 2: Team Dynamics#

 Devices closed for this exercise

-Your legends will announce which team each student is in.
+Your legends will allocate your teams in the studio.
 Once you meet your team, sit together at a table.

 Exercise 2: TimeGuessr Team-building exercise#